emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

     cat ~/.ssh/id_rsa.pub
     ```

+3. For more information about the vim editor, run the following:

+    ```
+    vimtutor
+    ```

-3. Open [GitHub](https://github.com/), click on your Profile Picture > Settings > SSH and GPG keys > New SSH Key.
+4. Open [GitHub](https://github.com/), click on your Profile Picture > Settings > SSH and GPG keys > New SSH Key.
-4.
+5.
     ![](/images/ssh_setup.png)

-5. Paste the contents of your file which you previously copied into the Key field, add a descriptive title, and click "Add SSH Key".
+6. Paste the contents of your file which you previously copied into the Key field, add a descriptive title, and click "Add SSH Key".
     ![](/images/add_ssh.png)

 ## Fork & clone a repo